Dundee (Succession): Production

 The episode was filmed on location in Dundee, and some scenes take place in the newly-opened V&A Dundee.
 The production received £400,000 in public money from Screen Scotland for filming portions of "Dundee" and the previous episode, "Return", in Dundee and other Scottish locations.
-On an episode of Jimmy Kimmel Live!, actor Brian Cox revealed that the decision to make Logan's birthplace Dundee - which is Cox's real-life hometown - was made late in the production of the first season as a "surprise" from showrunner Jesse Armstrong, after Cox had already completed filming most of the episodes.
+On an episode of Jimmy Kimmel Live!, actor Brian Cox revealed that the decision to make Logan's birthplace Dundee—Cox's real-life hometown—was made late in the production of the first season as a "surprise" from showrunner Jesse Armstrong, after Cox had already completed filming most of the episodes.

-Kendall's rap for Logan during his 50th anniversary ceremony, "L to the OG", was released as a single on May 20, 2020.
+On the scene where Kendall raps, actor Jeremy Strong felt it was important for the story that he should not be terrible at rapping.
+“We did a table read in Glasgow, where we were shooting, and in the script Jesse [Armstrong] had just written: ‘Kendall does a rap.’"
+Strong thought that the line was "corny," and that they should do something more thought out, to which Armstrong agreed.
+Armstrong showed Strong a video of oil heir Mike Hess rapping at his 30th birthday party with Nelly as inspiration.
+Armstrong thought that he should be "committed" and "earnest".
+They asked show composer's Nicholas Britell to come up with a beat and write the lyrics, Strong would later wander around Glasgow with his headphones on, practicing.
+“To be honest, I remember waking up that day and just not knowing what was going to come out of me, and if I’d be able to do it or pull it off.” he recalled.
+The baseball shirt that Kendall wears while performing, was Strong’s idea, he sketched it out on a piece of paper after studying videos of rappers to work out what to do with his hands.
+Kendall's rap, "L to the OG", was released as a single on May 20, 2020.

 Reception

 Ratings

 Upon airing, the episode was watched by 0.579 million viewers, with an 18-49 rating of 0.11.